techgrounds/techgrounds-Rogier1978/000_Project/Planning & Overview.md

 # USER STORIES
 ## Virtual Networks
   - [ ] I want to use three Vnets.
-One for the web-server, one for the management-server and one for the PostDeployment-     scripts.
+One for the web-server, one for the management-server and one for the PostDeployment-Scripts.
   - [ ] All the V-Nets will be equiped with a NSG to control network traffic.
   - [ ] The V-nets with webserver and deployment scripts will be equiped with VNet-to-VNet VPN gateway connections.